guimlherme/16-point-fft/README.md

 This is the implementation of a 16-point FFT in VHDL.
 The architecture focuses on a implementation using only one radix-4 computation block, three complex multipliers, and data registration.

+Most of the calculations are inspired on (Mankar et al., FPGA implementation of 16-point radix-4 complex FFT core using Neda, 2013).

 ## Defining the data types

 The project is based on the 12-bit signed fixed point number ranging from -1 to 1 (but not including either ending).
 This can be easily changed on types.vhd